niebert/XML2Code/README.md

 XML-Parser can read the XML-Code and cross compile to an programming language of choice.
 Even a browser with a integrated XML-parser could be used to cross compile XML2Code Sources into another programming language.

+## XML2Code is Not a XML Programming Language!
-It is not meant to develop software or libraries, classes or packages in XML syntax.
-XML2Code is an iterims format from one programming language into another programming language or as a contribution to [executable XML](https://en.wikipedia.org/wiki/Executable_UML).
+* `XML2Code` is not meant to be language to develop software or libraries, classes, packages, ... in `XML` syntax.
+* `XML2Code` is an iterims format from one programming language into another programming language or as a contribution to [executable XML](https://en.wikipedia.org/wiki/Executable_UML).
+* `XML2Code` can be used to represent an Abstract Syntax Tree for cross-compilation from one programming language intp another (e.g. cross-compile a valuable library in `PHP` into `JavaScript`, to have these libraries available in a new software project for which these functions are currently missing).

+## XML2Code and JSON
+[UglifyJS](https://github.com/mishoo/UglifyJS2) can be used to create an Abstract Syntax Tree (AST) from Javascript source code (see [UglifyJS Parser](http://lisperator.net/uglifyjs/parser)).
+The provided AST from UglifyJS can be used to create an XML representation.

+## WebApps and Software
+The underlying data structure for code generation is an Abstract Syntax Tree (AST) for the code.
+Starting from the programming language `Javascript` the well-know library [UglifyJS]()

 ## Package
 A package is wrapped in PACKAGE-Tag
 ```
 <PACKAGE name="MyPackage">